-4.6 Security
+Security 4.6

-The MC9S08JM16 series include circuitry to prevent unauthorized access to the contents of flash and RAM memory.
+The MC9S08JM60 Series includes circuitry to prevent unauthorized access to the contents of flash and RAM memory.
 When security is engaged, flash and RAM are considered secure resources.
 Direct-page registers, high-page registers, and the background debug controller are considered unsecured resources.
 Programs executing within secure memory have normal access to any MCU memory locations and resources.
 Attempts to access a secure memory location with a program executing from an unsecured memory space or through the background debug interface are blocked (writes are ignored and reads return all 0s).

 Security is engaged or disengaged based on the state of two nonvolatile register bits (SEC01:SEC00) in the FOPT register.
 During reset, the contents of the nonvolatile location NVOPT are copied from flash into the working FOPT register in high-page register space.
 A user engages security by programming the NVOPT location which can be done at the same time the flash memory is programmed.
 The 1:0 state disengages security and the other three combinations engage security.
 Notice the erased state (1:1) makes the MCU secure.
-During development, whenever the flash is erased, immediately program the SEC00 bit to 0 in NVOPT, so SEC01:SEC00 = 1:0.
+During development, whenever the flash is erased, it is good practice to immediately program the SEC00 bit to 0 in NVOPT so SEC01:SEC00 = 1:0.
 This would allow the MCU to remain unsecured after a subsequent reset.